The Husqvarna logo is instantly recognizable to hundreds of millions of people around the world.

 I think we can assume the two companies still have plenty of cooperation when it comes to branding and logos.

-The Husqvarna logo is a great design that now symbols their looking forward to the future.
+The Husqvarna logo is a great design that now symbolizes their looking forward to the future.

 You’ll see it on Husqvarna products, but fans will also apply Husqvarna logo stickers to their vehicles, tractors, and workshops.
-Husqvarna brand clothing and safety gear (like chainsaw chaps) is also happily worn.
+Husqvarna brand clothing and safety gear (like chainsaw chaps) are also happily worn.